tudat-team/tudat-space/docs/source/_src_api/environment_setup/create_models/available.rst

   creating a barycentric (SSB) ephemeris with axes along J2000, with data directly from spice.

-.. class:: Interpolated Spice Ephemeris Settings
+.. class:: Interpolated Spice Ephemeris

   Using this option the state of the body is retrieved at regular intervals, and used to create an interpolator, before setting up environment.
 This has the advantage of only requiring calls to Spice outside of the propagation inner loop, reducing computation time.
 However, it has the downside of begin applicable only during a limited time interval.